charleso/blog/_posts/2011-05-13-java-is-the-new-cobol.rst

 evolution of our product; giving us breathing room to slowly migrate COBOL logic to 'normal' Java applications while guaranteeing our business logic continues to serve our customers.
-Or at least that's what our marketing brochures say; for me it was just fun.
+Or at least that's what our marketing brochures say; for me it was fun.